YOU CAN TAKE BACK CONTROL.

 Anxiety can look overthinking, worrying, racing heart or chest tightness, or an inability to focus on tasks or stay present.

-• Anxiety therapy focuses on helping you understand and manage the patterns that keep anxiety going.
+Anxiety therapy focuses on helping you understand how anxiety works in your body and managing the patterns that keep anxiety going.

 We begin by identifying your triggers, thought patterns, and nervous system responses.
 From there, you’ll learn practical tools to regulate physical symptoms, reduce overthinking, and gradually face situations that may be reinforcing panic or avoidance.

-I integrate approaches such as mindfulness-based CBT, ACT, psychodynamic therapy, and (when appropriate) EMDR to create a personalized treatment plan.
+I integrate approaches such as mindfulness-based CBT and ACT to create a personalized treatment plan.
 Therapy is collaborative and paced in a way that feels safe and manageable.
 Over time, most clients feel less reactive, more confident, and better equipped to handle stress without being controlled by worry.ion

 Some clients feel constant worry they can’t turn off.
 Others experience physical symptoms like a racing heart or sudden waves of panic.
 Many appear capable on the outside but feel internally tense or exhausted.